 Brain plasticity in interpreters

-Narly Golestani (Functional Brain Mapping Lab, Département des Neurosciences Fondamentales, CMU, University of Geneva), Barbara Moser-Mercer (ETI/UNIGE), Alexis Hervais-Adelman (Functional Brain Mapping Lab
+Narly Golestani (Functional Brain Mapping Lab, Département des Neurosciences Fondamentales, CMU, University of Geneva), Barbara Moser-Mercer (FTI/UNIGE), Alexis Hervais-Adelman (Functional Brain Mapping Lab

 Departement des Neurosciences Fondamentales, CMU, University of Geneva), Christoph Michel (Laboratoire de Cartograhie, Département de Neurologie, University Hospital, Geneva), Patric Hagmann (CHUV and EPFL)